-A new bat standards went into effect January 1, 2014.
+A current bat standards went into effect January 1, 2014.
 This means that a bat must display the stamp to the right for it to be legal for use.
 Recall that this requirement was announced in 2011 in order to give everyone ample time to conform to the new standards.
 Effective January 1, 2014 all bats used for USSSA Fastpitch softball play must:

 - Have the new permanent1 USSSA Mark on its taper exactly as in the image to the right OR